-I got the helpful Pfizer Co-Pay card for financial assistance and I took IBRANCE along with letrozole, as prescribed.
+I got the helpful Pfizer Co-Pay card for financial assistance to patients who are eligible, commercially insured, and need help with their co-pay and I took IBRANCE along with letrozole, as prescribed.
 I knew it was important to take my medication around the same time, so I picked 12:30 because the one thing that is important to lawyers is lunch, and nothing is usually scheduled then.
 I had an alarm set on my phone and, no matter what I was doing, my sister brought me food and told me to take my pills.
 If for some reason I was in the middle of talking to a client at that hour, I just told them I had a medication to take that needed to be taken with food.
 It was weird sometimes, but necessary.
 And my oncologist and I were happy with my results on IBRANCE for a while.
 I did experience some side effects, including nausea and fatigue.
 Those were my experiences, and yours could be different.
 Other patients may experience side effects including low white blood cell counts or infections.

 I spoke with the specialty pharmacy to make sure none of my other medications interfered with IBRANCE, and I had PET scans and bloodwork every month.
 I always came prepared to ask my healthcare team any questions, and they knew it was important to me to know my test results right away.
 My sister, mom, son, or best friend came with me to the appointments.
 I think it’s important to have someone for support and to help you remember things.
 I stopped taking IBRANCE with letrozole in November 2016 and am now receiving a different treatment.

 Keeping My Priorities Straight